 CRISIL has a practice of keeping all its ratings under surveillance and ratings are revised as and when circumstances so warrant.
 CRISIL is not responsible for any errors and especially states that it has no financial liability whatsoever to the subscribers / users / transmitters / distributors of its ratings.
-For the latest rating information on any instru
+For the latest rating information on any instrument of any company rated by CRISIL, please contact CRISIL RATING DESK at CRISILratingdesk@crisil.com or at (+91 22) 3342 3001 - 09.

-CRISIL ratingdesk@crisil.com or at (+91 22) 3342 3001 - 09 Classification: EXTERNAL
+Classification: EXTERNAL